-- 5.9.
-Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?
+5.9.
+Policies giving cultural and natural heritage a function in the life of communities

+5.9.1 - How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?

 Culture Nature There are no specific policies to give heritage a function in the life of communities.
 There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
-There are specific policies to give heritage a function in the life of communities that are effectively implemented. × ×
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × × There are specific policies to give heritage a function in the life of communities that are effectively implemented.

+5.10.
+Examples of specific policies giving heritage a function in the life of communities

+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

+The Communal Areas Management Programme for Indigenous Resources seeks to ensure that the benefits of the natural heritage in the country benefit local communities in the areas in which the heritage is found.

-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-Limited Strengthening resilience to natural hazards and climate change.
-Limited Contributing to inclusion and equality.
-Limited Enhancing the quality of life and well-being.
-Limited Respecting, protecting and promoting human rights.
-Limited Respecting, consulting and involving indigenous peoples and local communities.
-Limited Achieving gender equality.
-Limited Ensuring growth, employment, income and livelihoods.
-Limited Promoting economic investment and quality tourism.
-Limited Strengthening capacity-building, innovation and local entrepreneurship.
-Limited Ensuring conflict prevention.
-Not applicable Protecting heritage during conflict.
-Not applicable Promoting conflict resolution.
-Not applicable Contributing to post-conflict recovery.
-Not applicable Other (please specify).
+High Strengthening resilience to natural hazards and climate change.
+Some Contributing to inclusion and equality.
+Some Enhancing the quality of life and well-being.
+Some Respecting, protecting and promoting human rights.
+High Respecting, consulting and involving indigenous peoples and local communities.
+High Achieving gender equality.
+Some Ensuring growth, employment, income and livelihoods.
+No integration Promoting economic investment and quality tourism.
+High Strengthening capacity-building, innovation and local entrepreneurship.
+Some Ensuring conflict prevention.
+High Protecting heritage during conflict.
+High Promoting conflict resolution.
+High Contributing to post-conflict recovery.
+Some Other (please specify).
 Not applicable If 'Other' applies, please specify